Shop drawing submittals are an indispensable element of any construction project.

 If there are any changes made in the shop drawings which are different from the actual information given initially, it should be annotated for the reference, reviewal, and approval of the architects and engineers of the project.
 It is because of the obvious responsibility an architect and engineer share, and they should be intimated about all the alterations and incorporations made in the drawings.

 This leads everybody associated with the project to be clear about every minute details.
 Successful fabrications and installations are depending upon the right co-ordination among architect, designer, drafter, and contractor.

-Important information mandatory for the manufacturing, such as dimensions, manufacturing standards or fabrication instructions, should be involved in the shop drawing submittals.
-The shop drawing alone should have detailed specifications which can clearly convey the information to the fabricators as the construction documents majorly lack this information.
+Important information mandatory for manufacturing, such as dimensions, manufacturing standards or fabrication instructions, should be involved in the shop drawing submittals.
+The shop drawing alone should have detailed specifications that can clearly convey the information to the fabricators as the construction documents majorly lack this information.

 The actual dimensions of the site should be verified from surface to surface as the measurements might decline or augment.
 The dimensions are mostly involved in the construction documents and drawings, but the original dimension might change with time due to conditions varying on the site.

 The manufactured products should have accurate dimensions before installation and should not lead to site modifications.
 Contractors should treat this as an important step as its ignorance might lead to the add-on cost and wastage of time.

 In millwork renovation projects, it is absolutely necessary to verify the field dimensions before fabricating a product such as cabinets or casework.